 Words and photos by Peter Mann

-In 2017 the Friends of Friendless Churches (FoFC), the new owners of St Denis’ church, East Hatley, applied to South Cambs District Council for planning permission to replace the windows in the nave, replace the vestry door and make internal (including the floor) and external repairs (see our Planning page – there are two entries, for June 2017 and August 2018).
+In 2017 the Friends of Friendless Churches (FoFC), the new owners of St Denis’ church, East Hatley, applied to South Cambs District Council for planning permission to replace the windows in the nave, replace the vestry door and make internal (including the floor) and external repairs – there were two applications, in May 2017 and August 2018.

 At the Hatley Parish Council’s AGM on 16 May 2017, FoFC’s Richard Halsey thanked all who have been involved with the transfer, including the key holder, those who have contributed financially and those who help to maintain the grounds.